 Conestabile Rosso: Sangiovese.
 De-stemmed, 4 day maceration on the skins before pressing and aging in fiberglass.
 No sulfur.

-La Staffa, il Bianco: Grechetto and trebbiano.
+La Staffa, il Bianco: Grechetto.
 Old vine selection.
 No skin contact.
 Natural fermentation w/o temperature control in open-top resin vats (500 liters).
 Aged in fiberglass and/or stainless steel.
 No sulfur.

 Bianco degli Innesti: Extremely rare trebbiano variety; locally called 'trubiano'.
 A descendant of verdicchio from grafted (innesti) vines.
 Skin contact for 10 days, natural fermentation in open-top resin vats (500 liters) before pressing and aging in old barrel.
 No sulfur.